Self-Employed Mortgages

 Now that you have a rough idea of your maximum borrowing, get in touch to speak to a mortgage broker who can provide bespoke calculations and access to the best rates and deals.

-How a lender will calculate your maximum borrowing
+Get StartedHow a lender will calculate your maximum borrowing

-Let’s say you’ve been earning an average of £30,000 from freelancing over the last three years and can evidence that income with accounts.
-Most mortgage providers would cap their lending at £135,000, some would go up to £150,000, and a minority £180,000.
+Let’s say you’ve been earning an average of £30,000 from freelancing over the last three years, which you can evidence with accounts.
+Most mortgage providers would cap their lending at £135,000, some at £150,000, and a minority at £180,000.

-That said, using a whole-of-market broker could help you maximise your borrowing potential.
-Perhaps you’ve just had a really strong 12 months of trading but your average income over the last three years is lower when the previous two are factored in.
+That said, using a broker could help you maximise your borrowing potential.
+Perhaps you’ve just had a strong 12 months of trading, but your average income over the last three years is lower when the previous two are factored in.
 A broker could help you find a lender who offers mortgages based on only one year’s accounts, potentially allowing you to take out a bigger mortgage.

 It’s also worth noting that what is classed as declarable income can vary from one mortgage lender to another.
 Some providers won’t accept bonuses or commissions, for example, while others will let you bulk up your average wage by including varying percentages of supplemental earnings.